RebelGuy/chat-mate/docs/concepts.md

 > Should the `LinkCommand` fail to execute due to an unknown error, the link attempt will not be `release`d, and any future link attempts by any other users will be immediately rejected to protect the DB data integrity.
 An admin is required to review the link attempt's logs and check the data integrity.
 Depending on the location of the error, some data may need to be manually unlinked.
 Once the all-clear is given, the link attempt can be released.

 # Donations
 If a streamer has provided a valid socket token, ChatMate will be able to listen to Streamlabs donations for the streamer via a Websocket connection.
 The streamer then has the ability to link Streamlabs donations to a ChatMate user, which will trigger [side effects](#ranks-and-punishments).
 If the donator is logged into Streamlabs, the donation data will be accompanied by a streamlabs user ID.
-A donation from that user must be linked only once to a ChatMate user for ChatMate to infer the link for all of the user's other donations.
+A donation from that user needs to be linked only once to a ChatMate user for ChatMate to infer the link for all of the user's other donations.

+Donations can be soft-deleted, after which they will no longer be available as part of any donation endpoints.
+Upon deleting a donation, the linked user's [donation ranks](#ranks-and-punishments) will be re-calculated.